 Number one "oneself" is from 1704 (mock-Italian form numero uno attested from 1973); the biblical Book of Numbers (c.
-1400, Latin Numeri, Greek Arithmoi) so called because it begins with a census of the Israelites.
-Slang number one and number two for "urination" and "defecation" attested from 1902.
-Number cruncher is 1966, of machines; 1971, of persons.
-To get or have (someone's) number "have someone figured out" is attested from 1853.
-The numbers "illegal lottery" is from 1897, American English.
+1400, Latin Numeri, Greek Arithmoi) is so called because it begins with a census of the Israelites.
+Childish slang number one and number two for "urination" and "defecation" attested from 1902.
+Number cruncher is 1966, of machines; 1971 of persons.
+To get or have (someone's) number "have someone figured out" is attested from 1853; to say one's number is up (1806) meaning "one's time has come" is a reference to the numbers on a lottery, draft, etc. The numbers "illegal lottery" is from 1897, American English.

 c.
 1300, "to count," from Old French nombrer "to count, reckon," from nombre (n.) "number" (see number (n.)).
 Meaning "to assign a distinctive number to" is late 14c.; that of "to ascertain the number of" is from early 15c.
 Related: Numbered; numbering.